TheOddlySeagull/Trin-Gramados-Expansion-Pack/README.md

 # Trin Gramados Expansion Pack — Skins & Liveries

-Additional skins for Trin vehicles and related content themed around the city of Gramados.
+Additional skins for Trin vehicles and related content themed around the lore and server of The Legends Of Gramdatis - Gramados Era.

 </div>